SalomePlatform/adao/doc/en/advanced.rst

 finite difference approximation, primarily for the observation operator and a single-operator representation**.
 The control of this property is done with the keyword "*DifferentialIncrement*" which sets the definition using the :ref:`section_ref_operator_one`.
-Its default value is 1%, and it can usually be adjusted between :math:`10^{-5}` and :math:`10^{-3}` (although it is wise to check carefully the relevance of its value, it is easy in ADAO to change this parameter).
+Its default value is :math:`10^{-2}` (or 1%), and it can usually be adjusted between :math:`10^{-5}` and :math:`10^{-3}` (although it is wise to check carefully the relevance of its value, it is easy in ADAO to change this parameter).
 The convergence criterion must then be adjusted so that it does not exceed the order of magnitude of this approximation.
 In practice, it is sufficient to set the "*CostDecrementTolerance*" criterion to approximately the same precision (i.e. with an order of magnitude more or less) as the "*DifferentialIncrement*" criterion.
 This way of improvement is also to be completed with analyses using the :ref:`section_ref_algorithm_LinearityTest` and :ref:`section_ref_algorithm_GradientTest`.

 From experience, it is *a priori* not recommended to use other means to control convergence, even if they exist.
 These parameter adjustments are simple to